Our Festival Lineup Full of International Flare!

 Recent Posts

-Join us for the 46th Annual Harrison Festival of the Arts.
-We are excited to welcome everyone back to Harrison this year for a thrilling Festival!
-For full details on the festival such as Schedule, Artist Lineup, workshops, Children’s Day, the Artisan Market and more… continue on to the Homepage.
-African Chamber Music Ensemble Location:…
+Join us for the 47th Annual Harrison Festival of the Arts.
+We are excited to welcome everyone back to Harrison this year.
+For full details on the festival such as Schedule, Music Lineup, Children’s Day, the Artisan Market and more… continue on to the Homepage.
+Time: Saturday, July 11th – 1:00pm & Saturday, July 18th…